Pinicon Ridge Park

 The trail-head for Flying Squirrel Trail is on Valley Farm Road, one mile west of Highway 13.
 This trail includes mixed pines and a splendid view of the river.
-It is 2.69 miles in length, has some hills, and takes about 2 hours to walk.
-This area is open to hunting during the hunting season.
+It is 2.7 miles in length, has some hills, and takes about 2 hours to walk.
+This area is open to hunting during the appropriate seasons.

 White Oak Trail